gammazero/nexus/examples/README.md

 - `rpc/callee/`
 - `rpc/caller/`

-To connect a client using different types of transports and whether or not to use TLS set the URL scheme with `-scheme=`:
+Set the URL scheme with `-scheme=` to specify the type of transport, and whether or not to use TLS, when connecting a client:

 - Websocket: `-scheme=ws`
 - Websocket + TLS: `-scheme=wss`